Hermite spectral method for the inelastic Boltzmann equation: Inelastic Boltzmann equation and Hermite spectral method

-where the recurrence relationship \eqref{eq:recur} is utilized to deal with the convection term.
+where the recurrence relationship \eqref{eq:recur} is utilized to handle the convection term.
 In \eqref{eq:moment}, $f^{[\ou,\oT]}_{\alpha}$ is regarded as $0$ if $\alpha$ contains any negative index or $|\alpha|>M$.

-For now, we have derived the moment equations for the Boltzmann equation.
-The main difficulty to solve \eqref{eq:moment} lies in the approximation of $Q^{[\ou,\oT]}_{\alpha}(t, \bx)$ in \eqref{eq:expan_coll}, which will be discussed in detail in the following section.
+Until now, we have derived the moment equations for the Boltzmann equation.
+In fact, the evolution of macroscopic variables can be precisely governed by these moment equations due to the relationships \eqref{eq:macro_f}.
+The main challenge of solving these equations lies in approximating $Q^{[\ou,\oT]}_{\alpha}(t, \bx)$ in \eqref{eq:expan_coll}, which will be discussed in detail in the following section.

+\begin{remark} It is worth noting that the computational cost can be greatly reduced with a properly chosen expansion center.
+Furthermore, it is possible to choose different expansion centers in different computational steps \cite{FPL2020, ZhichengHu2019}.

+In the case of the classical Boltzmann equation, the expansion center is chosen based on local macroscopic velocity and temperature to approximate the quadratic collision term \cite{Approximation2019}.
+This involves utilizing the local Maxwellian

+which represents the steady-state solution, as the weight function to generate the basis polynomials.
+On the other hand, during the convection step, the expansion center is often chosen as a rough average of the entire domain to ensure numerical accuracy and stability \cite{ZhichengHu2019}. \end{remark}